playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ## React

 Unfortunately, React is not able to handle thrown errors invisibly to the user when they're thrown within a functional component.
-As mentioned before, this is ultimately because React functional components are simply functions, which do not have an escape mechanism built into them for errors being thrown.
+As mentioned before, this is ultimately because React functional components are simply functions that do not have an escape mechanism built into them for errors being thrown.

 ## Angular